pcotret/litex-wiki/Reuse-A-Verilog-VHDL-nMigen-Core.md

 If you are **already familiar with VHDL/Verilog**, you can see that the approach is **very similar** to the what you are already doing in these language, with just more flexibility thanks to Python :)

-# Adding the sources of a core to the design:
+# Adding the sources of a core to the design

 With the `Instance`,  the design is now aware of the configuration and interfaces of the integrated core but **still don't know from where this core comes and in which language it is described**.